 - It requires intensive care with mechanical ventilation with positive end pressure.

-See separate Important Complications of Anaesthesia article for further details.
+See the separate Important Complications of Anaesthesia article for further details.

 - Many cases are silent but present as swelling of the leg, tenderness of the calf muscle and increased warmth with calf pain on passive dorsiflexion of the foot.